 What do fleas, flies and feathers have in common?
 They love their poultry hosts.
 In this installment, we look at some bugs that can bother our feathered friends and what we can do about them.
 We also cover the dangers of winter and the risk of frostbite, the importance of housing for health and what to keep in your chicken first-aid kit.
 Here we cover the letters F through I. Let’s start with feathers.
+(Read the other installments of the series here: Part 1, Part 2, Part 4, Part 5, Part 6.)

 Your chicken’s feathers are her home.
 They protect her skin and keep her insulated against cold; feather health is a direct reflection of a chicken’s overall health.
 A healthy chicken’s feathers are smooth and glossy, bright and colorful.